 Social media automation

-Marketing automation sets out to prioritise your social interactions, help you connect with all the right people, build marketing campaigns, share content to various social channels and discover the best times to post.
+Marketing automation sets out to prioritise your social interactions, help you connect with all the right people, build marketing tasks and campaigns, share content to various social marketing channels and discover the best times to post.
 Social media automation acts as your always-on support agent by monitoring social activities and acting on behalf of your team to respond and provide insights efficiently and timeously.

 Pay per click (PPC) automation refers to the system that charges marketers every time their ad is clicked.
 PPC automation allows marketers to control their Google ad campaigns through machine learning, without spending hours tediously updating scope, timing and targeting.